sheikh-hassan/fuel-route-optimizer/README.md

-Here's a **cleaned-up, professional, and well-structured version** of your `README.md` for the **Fuel Route Optimizer** project, optimized for clarity and ease of use:

----

 # 🚗⛽ Fuel Route Optimizer

 An optimized Django API that returns the **cheapest fuel stops** along a driving route in the **USA**, using **OpenRouteService** and a geocoded fuel price dataset.

----

 ## 🔧 Features